Facts About Formaldehyde

-- We finalized a regulation to set limits on how much formaldehyde can be released from composite wood products and establish a program in which independent certifying organizations will verify that composite wood panel producers are complying with the limits on formaldehyde releases
+- EPA finalized a regulation to set limits on how much formaldehyde can be released from composite wood products and establish a program in which independent certifying organizations will verify that composite wood panel producers comply with the limits on formaldehyde releases.
+Learn more.

-- We are implementing and enforcing other statutes that pertain to formaldehyde
+- EPA is implementing and enforcing other statutes that pertain to formaldehyde.

-- We conduct research to refine our understanding of what levels of exposure might affect human health
+- EPA conducts research to refine our understanding of what levels of exposure might affect human health.

 Formaldehyde can cause irritation of the skin, eyes, nose, and throat.
 High levels of exposure may cause some types of cancers.

 - Integrated Risk Information System (IRIS) toxicological profile for formaldehyde -- IRIS is a human health assessment database that contains information on health effects that may result from exposure to environmental contaminants.

 - Status of IRIS toxicological review of formaldehyde (inhalation) -- EPA is currently revising its IRIS assessment of formaldehyde to address the 2011 National Academy of Sciences peer review recommendations.
 This assessment addresses both noncancer and cancer human health effects that are relevant to assessing the risks from chronic inhalation exposure to formaldehyde.
 When finalized, the updated toxicological profile for formaldehyde will appear in the IRIS database.